 If you are missing teeth, it is better to replace them with dentures, bridges, or implants.
 When teeth are missing, jaw bone atrophy can occur around the gap site, as that part of the jaw no longer receives the stimulation it needs to maintain bone density.
 If teeth are lost from the back upper jaw, the sinus cavity above will start to expand and further erode the jaw bone.
 Additionally, the surrounding teeth will shift to fill in the gaps left by missing teeth.
 This can destabilize the teeth.

 If you want a longer-lasting and more regular solution to stained and discolored teeth, a power whitening performed by a dental professional is an option.
 To power-whiten your teeth, a dentist will apply peroxide with a laser to give you immediate effects.
 The procedure is safe for your teeth and can last several years.

 Dental bonding is another option to whiten teeth and involves applying a resin composite to the teeth to achieve a whiter look and improve the shape.
 The process begins with etching the teeth, which involves coating them with a mild acid.
 After the etching is complete, the dentist will apply a thin adhesive layer to the stained teeth and cure them with a special light.
 The dentist will then buff and polish it to create the smoothest possible surface.

 If you have a cracked or chipped tooth, a dentist can file away part of the remaining tooth and cover it with a crown, or tooth-shaped cap, made to protect the tooth and improve its appearance.

-If you’re interested in receiving orthodontic treatment, contact us today to schedule a free consultation with one of our board-certified orthodontists.
+If you’re interested in receiving orthodontic treatment, contact us today to schedule a complimentary consult with one of our board-certified orthodontists.